philmetscher/neuefische-react-test/README.md

 I'm so stuck, and I don't know how to get started!

 > Take a break, you have all the information and skills you need to solve this.
-Go through lecture slides and previous labs.
+Go through what you've learned in your course.
 Think of these three questions: 1.
 What is the apps component structure?
 2. What components should include logic?
 3. What state is only local and what state/setters do I have to prop drill?

 How will you judge our solutions?